airbnb/swift/README.md

 # Alternatively you can explicitly list the set of paths and/or SPM targets:
 $ swift package format --paths Sources Tests Package.swift
 $ swift package format --targets AirbnbSwiftFormatTool

+# The plugin infers your package's minimum Swift version from the `swift-tools-version`
+# in your `Package.swift`, but you can provide a custom value with `--swift-version`:
+$ swift package format --swift-version 5.3
 ```

 </details>